 Fuels for Gas Grills

 There are basically two types of outdoor grill gas; liquid propane (LP) and natural gas.
-Propane comes in a tank or canister and natural gas is delivered to your house via a pipe or a line.
+Propane is in a tank or canister.
+Natural gas is delivered via a pipe or a line.

-Liquid propane has a neat property in that when it is compressed it turns into a liquid and reverts back to a gas when decompressed.
+Liquid propane when compressed turns into a liquid and reverts back to a gas when decompressed.
 This allows us to store propane as a liquid in a tank.
 As a gas you would not be able to store very much in a tank the size our outdoor grills take.
-Natural gas does not have this property and is delivered by a line.

-The heat output of a gas grill is measured in BTU or British Thermal Units.
+The heat output of a gas grill is British Thermal Units or BTU.
 A BTU is the amount of energy required to raise the temperature of one pound of water one degree Fahrenheit.
 An equal portion of natural gas compared to LP has approximately a little less than half the energy output or BTU as LP gas.

 There are a multitude of outdoor grills gas model makers in the marketplace.
 Some have been around for years starting with manufacturing charcoal grills and graduating to gas once the technology caught up and there are new innovative companies coming up with new ways to cook a steak.
 Do your research and figure out what barbecue gas grill to buy before hitting the showroom.
 You will save time and money.